South Bontang

-South Bontang (Bontang Selatan, /id/) is a district of the Bontang, East Kalimantan, Indonesia.
-As of 2024, it was inhabited by 71,167 people, and currently has a total area of 110.91 km^{2}.
-Its district seat is located at the village of Tanjung Laut.
+South Bontang (Bontang Selatan, /id/) is a district of the city of Bontang, in East Kalimantan Province of Indonesia.
+It covers a land area of 110.91 km^{2} and, as at mid 2024, it was inhabited by 71,808 people.
+Its district centre is located in the village of Tanjung Laut.

 The district was separated on 1 December 1989 from the former district of Bontang.
-South Bontang shares borders with West Bontang and North Bontang to the north, Teluk Pandan to the west, and Marang Kayu to the south.
+South Bontang shares borders with West Bontang and North Bontang city districts to the north, with Teluk Pandan District (of East Kutai Regency) to the west, and with Marang Kayu District (of Kutai Kartanegara Regency) to the south.

 Governance

 District head office at Tanjung Laut, South Bontang.

 Villages

-South Bontang is divided into the following 6 villages (kelurahan), and the district seat is marked bold:
+South Bontang is divided into the following six urban villages (kelurahan), and the district seat is marked bold: